microsoft/azure-pipelines-tasks/docs/migrateNode16.md

 2. Upgrade `azure-pipelines-task-lib` to `^4.1.0` and `azure-pipelines-tool-lib` to `^2.0.0-preview` in package.json dependencies, If a task has these packages.

-3. If you have common npm packages as task dependency, make sure the `azure-pipelines-task-lib` and `azure-pipelines-tool-lib` common package dependencies have the same version as in the task.
+3. If you have common npm packages as the task dependency, make sure the `azure-pipelines-task-lib` and `azure-pipelines-tool-lib` common package dependencies have the same version as in the task.
-As a possible solution you also may remove this packages versions through the `make.json` file, example:
+As a possible solution you also can remove these package versions through the `make.json` file, for example:

     ```json
     {